team (2025-2026)

 Artistic Director + Choreographer

-Caitlin Taylor earned her B.F.A. in Dance at Marymount Manhattan College, and has worked for the past eleven years as a freelance dance artist in NYC and abroad.
+Caitlin Taylor earned her B.F.A. in Dance at Marymount Manhattan College, and has worked for the past twelve years as a freelance dance artist in NYC and abroad.
 She worked with Alexander Whitley Dance Company from 2017-2019, and has had the privilege to perform at The Royal Opera House, Jacob’s Pillow Dance Festival, The Royal Danish Opera, The Joyce Theater, Scottish Opera, and many more.
-Since 2021, Caitlin has worked with NVA & Guests on their last four works, Stay With Me, TOMORROW, Mont Blanc, The Fear Project, and their film, SOI.
+Caitlin performed in the New York Stage and Film incubator for the monologue Tulipa, written by Kate Douglas and directed by Kate Whoriskey.
+Since 2021, she has worked with NVA & Guests on their last five works, Stay With Me, TOMORROW, Mont Blanc, The Fear Project, and SOI, and their latest work-in-progress, Cry Wolf.
 Caitlin is also a costume designer.

 Photo by Joan Dwiartanto